Gary Cooper: Political views

 Like his father, Cooper was a conservative Republican; he voted for Calvin Coolidge in 1924 and Herbert Hoover in 1928 and 1932, and campaigned for Wendell Willkie in 1940.
 When Franklin D. Roosevelt ran for an unprecedented fourth presidential term in 1944, Cooper campaigned for Thomas E. Dewey and criticized Roosevelt for being dishonest and adopting "foreign" ideas.
-In a radio address he had paid for himself just before the election, Cooper said, "I disagree with the New Deal belief that the America all of us love is old and worn-out and finished – and has to borrow foreign notions that don't even seem to work any too well where they come from ...
+In a radio address he had paid for himself just before the election, Cooper said, "I disagree with the New Deal belief that the America all of us love is old and worn-out and finished and has to borrow foreign notions that don't even seem to work any too well where they come from ...
 Our country is a young country that just has to make up its mind to be itself again."
 He also attended a Republican rally at the Los Angeles Memorial Coliseum that drew 93,000 Dewey supporters.
-In 1952, Cooper, along with Glenn Ford, Adolphe Menjou, and John Wayne, supported Robert A. Taft over Dwight D. Eisenhower in the Republican primaries.
+In 1952, Cooper, Glenn Ford, Adolphe Menjou, and John Wayne supported Robert A. Taft over Dwight D. Eisenhower in the Republican primaries.

-Cooper was one of the founding members of the Motion Picture Alliance for the Preservation of American Ideals, a conservative organization dedicated, according to its statement of principles, to preserving the "American way of life" and opposing communism and fascism.
-The organization (members included Walter Brennan, Laraine Day, Walt Disney, Clark Gable, Hedda Hopper, Ronald Reagan, Barbara Stanwyck, and John Wayne) advised the United States Congress to investigate communist influence in the motion-picture industry.
-On October 23, 1947, Cooper was subpoenaed to appear before the House Un-American Activities Committee (HUAC) and was asked if he had observed any "communistic influence" in Hollywood.
+Cooper lent his name to, but was not active in, the Motion Picture Alliance for the Preservation of American Ideals, a conservative organization dedicated, according to its statement of principles, to preserving the "American way of life" and opposing communism and fascism.
+Members included Walter Brennan, Laraine Day, Walt Disney, Clark Gable, Hedda Hopper, Ronald Reagan, Barbara Stanwyck, and John Wayne.
+The organization advised the United States Congress to investigate communist influence in the motion-picture industry.

-Cooper recounted statements he had heard suggesting the Constitution was out of date and that Congress was an unnecessary institution, comments which Cooper said he found to be "very un-American", and testified that he had rejected several scripts because he thought they were "tinged with communist ideas".
-Unlike some other witnesses, Cooper did not name any individuals or scripts.
+On October 23, 1947, Cooper was subpoenaed to appear before the House Un-American Activities Committee (HUAC) and asked whether he had observed any "communistic influence" in Hollywood.
+He recounted statements he had heard suggesting the Constitution was out of date and that Congress was an unnecessary institution, comments Cooper said he found "very un-American", and testified that he had rejected several scripts because he thought they were "tinged with communist ideas".
+Unlike some other witnesses, Cooper found ways to avoid naming any individuals or scripts.